-Jan has been a professor at Emory since 1998, and Accounting Area coordinator since 2020.
-He was a visiting professor at Aalto University Executive Education in Finland over 2013–2019.
-He specializes in financial reporting and business performance analysis.
+Jan has been a professor at Emory University since 1998, specializing in financial reporting and business performance analysis.
+He led the accounting faculty as Area Coordinator during 2020–2022.
+He was a visiting professor at Aalto University in Helsinki, Finland during 2013–2109.

 Areas of Expertise (6)